kimberlycao/Lyrics-Generator/README.md

 Copyright is meant to protect a person's musical works.
 Copyright infringement is particularly harmful to the person found guilty.
 The guilty party may be ordered to pay fines/damages and can also suffer reputational damage as well.
 This is especially concerning because we are using Genius lyrics to train this model and potentially leaving ourselves vulnerable to copyright infringement if this model is used to produce a song for more than a momentary laugh.
 People who produce lyrics similar to a song that already exists can also be at risk for copyright infringement.
 Users of this model should be careful not to use the same instrumentals as existing songs.

-Depending on the age of the user or the intended audience of a song produced by this model, some undesirable lyrics consisting of profanity/racism/etc. may be produced (e.g. I'd shoot up the school for you girl).
+Depending on the age of the user or the intended audience of a song produced by this model, some undesirable lyrics consisting of profanity/racism/etc. may be produced (e.g. I'd kill my mom for love).
 This can be seen as inappropriate to some and in the future, a way to filter out inappropriate lyrics would be a good feature.

 ## Authors and Credit